laumonfort/RickandMortyApp/README.md

 - Manually

-If you prefer not to use any of the aforementioned dependency managers, you can integrate Alamofire into your project manually.
+If you prefer not to use any of the aforementioned dependency managers, you can integrate Alamofire into your project manually."

 If you have any questions, you can consult the information for its correct implementation here: